Does your cable company make your blood boil? Turn the tables, and let the company make you some money for a change.

 Make money with smart stock decisions

 Interestingly, even the companies we seem to universally hate keep on making money.
-Check out the three-year gains on pay TV and Internet providers, which all seem to consistently rank near the bottom of the American Customer Satisfaction Index.
+Check out the five-year gains on pay TV and internet providers, which all seem to consistently rank near the bottom of the American Customer Satisfaction Index.

-3 tips to buy stocks the right way
+3 tips to buying stocks the right way

 Once you’ve decided you want to get in on these companies’ profits, you need to be smart about it.
 Here are three tips to help you out:

 If you’re determined to buy individual stocks, buying directly from the company may the cheapest way to go.
 Otherwise, a number of online brokerages make it easy to buy and sell stocks.
-NerdWallet has a review of three of the biggest players to help you pick the right company.
+NerdWallet has a review of the two biggest players to help you start comparing.

 If that makes you nervous, you may have too much money in one particular stock.
 You may want to spread out your money across multiple stocks or, better yet, mutual funds.
 Diversifying is the best way to reduce your risk of a catastrophic loss.